camunda/camunda-docs-manual/content/reference/rest/deployment/post-deployment.md

     </td>
   </tr>
   <tr>
-    <td>deployment-source</td>
+    <td>deployment-data</td>
     <td>text/plain</td>
     <td>
-      The source for the deployment to be created.
+      The definition data file for the deployment to be created.
     </td>
   </tr>
   <tr>